rnag/dataclass-wizard/docs/using_field_properties.rst

-For field properties that are annotated as any mutable types, the recommended approach is to pass in the ``default_factory`` argument so that a initial value can be set as expected, in the case that no value is passed in via the constructor method.
+For field properties that are annotated as any mutable types, the recommended approach is to pass in the ``default_factory`` argument so that an initial value can be set as expected, in the case that no value is passed in via the constructor method.

 The following example confirms that field properties with mutable